AdaptiveParticles/LibAPR/README.md

 If you use this library in an academic context, please cite the following paper:

-* Cheeseman, Günther, Susik, Gonciarz, Sbalzarini: _Forget Pixels: Adaptive Particle Representation of Fluorescence Microscopy Images_ (bioRxiv 2018) https://www.biorxiv.org/content/early/2018/06/28/263061
+* Cheeseman, Günther, Gonciarz, Susik, Sbalzarini: _Adaptive Particle Representation of Fluorescence Microscopy Images_ (Nature Communications, 2018) https://doi.org/10.1038/s41467-018-07390-9